telerik/xaml-docs/knowledge-base/kb-ribbonview-customize-tab-bottom-border-fluent-theme.md

 ## Description

-How to change the color and thickness of the blue underline border of the selected tab in RadRibbonView.
+How to change the color and thickness of the blue underline border of the selected tab in RadRibbonView in Fluent Theme.

 ## Solution

-To customize the RadRibbonTab in code follow the next few steps:
+To customize RadRibbonTab in code, follow the next few steps:

 1. Subscribe to the Loaded event of RadRibbonTab.
 2. In the event handler call the [ChildrenOfType<T>()]({%slug common-visual-tree-helpers%}) method to get all Border elements of the loaded RadRibbonTab.
-3. Call the FirstOrDefault() Linq method to find the Border with x:Name="SelectedVisual".
+3. Call the FirstOrDefault() method (from the System.Linq namespace) to find the Border with x:Name="SelectedVisual".
 This is the element presenting the border around the selected tab.
 4. Set the BorderBrush and BorderThicknes properties of the Border control.

 #### XAML